Our medical curriculum sets the stage for an excellent residency placement, a gratifying career and lifelong learning.

 You must take the following rotations to graduate:

-If you have not taken Neurology and Surgical Subspecialties during your third year of medical school, you will take these during your fourth.
+If you have not taken Neurology during your third year of medical school, you will take it during your fourth.

 You may only take Advanced Medicine during your fourth year.